The California State Library welcomes your input in improving its website and online services.

 The Historic Library & Courts Building: An Architectural Treasure

 The Library & Courts Building located at 914 Capitol Mall is widely regarded as one of the most beautiful buildings in State Government.
 Its entrance lobby is unsurpassed and the building features three murals and a variety of attractive decorative features.
 On May 24, 1984, the Library & Courts Building was named to the National Register of Historic Places.
-Restoration is now underway of the fifth floor meeting room and its magnificent rotunda.
+The building underwent an extensive restoration that was completed in 2014.

 The Library & Courts Building opened in 1928 as part of the Capitol Extension Group.
 It faces a twin structure, Office Building Number 1 (now called the Unruh Building).
 Designed by the prestigious San Francisco firm of Weeks & Day, both neo-classical structures are located across the street from the State Capitol.
 A circular drive with a fountain in the middle provides a graceful division between the two office buildings.
 The five-story exteriors are clad in Sierra white granite quarried by the McGilvrary-Raymond Granite Company in Madera County and granitex architectural terra cotta manufactured by Gladding, McBean and Company of Lincoln, Placer County.